 A major goal in biology is the identification and characterization of the cell's entire protein complement, or proteome.
-Toward this end, tandem mass spectrometry (MS/MS)-based technologies offer the ability to rapidly identify proteins in complex mixtures (Mann et al., 2001; Yates, 1998).
+Toward this end, tandem mass spectrometry (MS/MS)-based technologies offer the ability to rapidly identify proteins in complex mixtures (1; 2).
 An essential step in MS/MS is the fragmentation of a protonated peptide and detection of the resulting fragment ions in the form of a mass spectrum.
-Due to the complex chemistry of peptide fragmentation, the pattern of peaks in such a spectrum can be predicted only qualitatively: an exact prediction of spectrum peak heights, or even which peaks will be present or absent, has proven elusive (Dancik et al., 1999; Elias et al., 2004; Wan and Chen, 2005; Zhang, 2004).
+Due to the complex chemistry of peptide fragmentation, the pattern of peaks in such a spectrum can be predicted only qualitatively: an exact prediction of spectrum peak heights, or even which peaks will be present or absent, has proven elusive (3; 4; 5; 6).
 One motivation for modeling peptide fragmentation is to aid in the assignment of peptide sequences to observed fragmentation spectra.
-However, because of the complexity of peptide fragmentation, designers of peptide spectrum identification software have often relied heavily on expert knowledge to design simple heuristics (Eng et al., 1994; Field et al., 2002) or to set probabilities within a larger model (Bafna and Edwards, 2001).
-Only recently models trained on actual mass spectrometry data have been pursued (Dancik et al., 1999; Elias et al., 2004; Havilio et al., 2003; Wan and Chen, 2005).
-These peptide identification methods typically use relatively simple models that leave out large portions of known fragmentation pathways, such as neutral losses (Elias et al., 2004; Wan and Chen, 2005), or incorporate most of the known fragmentation pathways in a black box model that is not easily interpreted or extended (Zhang, 2004).
+However, because of the complexity of peptide fragmentation, designers of peptide spectrum identification software have often relied heavily on expert knowledge to design simple heuristics (7; 8) or to set probabilities within a larger model (9).
+Only recently have models trained on actual mass spectrometry data been pursued (3; 4; 5; 10).
+These peptide identification methods typically use relatively simple models that leave out large portions of known fragmentation pathways, such as neutral losses (4; 5), or incorporate most of the known fragmentation pathways in a black box model that is not easily interpreted or extended (6).

-The method presented here builds upon and extends this previous work in an effort to address the limitations of existing fragmentation models and search methods.
+The method presented here builds upon and extends this previous work in an effort to address these two limitations of existing fragmentation models and search methods.
 We test two closely related hypotheses: the first is that an improved model of peptide mass spectrum peak intensity, trained on actual MS/MS data, will provide insight into the complex chemistry of protonated peptide fragmentation; the second is that such a model will be useful for improving identification of unknown peptide fragmentation spectra, especially in conjunction with a sequence database search.
 We address these hypotheses using a machine learning tool known as the dynamic Bayesian network (DBN).

-A Bayesian network is a type of graphical model (Lauritzen, 1996), a mathematical tool in which a graph is used to express important factorization properties about families of probability distributions.
+A Bayesian network is a type of graphical model (11) where a graph is used to express important factorization properties about families of probability distributions.
 These properties allow computationally efficient dynamic programming algorithms to carry out important tasks such as parameter estimation and pattern recognition.
 Without the expression of factorization, such algorithms would be intractable.
 Bayesian networks also provide a visual, intuitive, yet mathematically formal graphical description of such probabilistic models, something that can be of enormous assistance when designing a model to solve a given problem.